adarshpatil/apta/README.md

 # ![Apta thumb](https://github.com/adarshpatil/timewarp/blob/master/images/projects/apta/apta-thumb-github.png) Fault-tolerant object-granular CXL.mem for FaaS

+# What is Āpta?
-Āpta is a fault-tolerant CXL-based, shared disaggregated memory system that is specialized as an object-store to improve performance of function-as-a-service (FaaS) applications. [[DSN '23 paper]]().
+Āpta is a fault-tolerant CXL-based, shared disaggregated memory system that is specialized as an object-store to improve performance of function-as-a-service (FaaS) applications.

+The full system design and specifications are available in our [DSN 2023 paper]().

 This repository contains all artifacts used to experimentally evaluate Āpta